![How to Get a Visa for Chile: Complete Process Guide [2026]](/i/g/visa-stamp.jpg)

 PDI: Police Registration [No Longer Required]

-In 2022, the police deparment (PDI) has announced that registration of the visas is no longer needed.
+In 2022, the police department (PDI) has announced that registration of the visas is no longer needed.
 This follows a 2020 agreement between the immigration service and the police department to establish a common registry of foreigners living in Chile.

 Registro civil: apply for your ID card